-As we have discussed on numerous blogs this year, here at Crowd for Angels we expect a rapid rise in the number of Security Token Offerings (STOs) in 2019.
-In simple terms, a security token is a digital representation of an underlying security (e.g. a share or a bond) which exists on a blockchain.
+As we have discussed on numerous blogs this year, here at Crowd for Angels we expect a rapid rise in the number of tokenised bonds in 2019.
+In simple terms, a tokenised bond is a digital representation of an underlying security (e.g. a share or a bond) which exists on a blockchain.
 The key characteristic that it meets is of being a “Specified Investment” defined by the UK Regulatory.

 It seems like our expectations are being met so far this year, with both companies and investors being attracted to the advantages which STOs bring.
 According to data from blockchain insights firm InWara, while the number of ICOs launched fell by 52% during the first quarter of 2019, there was a 130% rise in STOs to a record quarterly high of 47.

 Also, the extent to which security tokens are now starting to penetrate mainstream finance was highlighted in mid-April when French finance powerhouse Societe Generale (SocGen) issued the first covered bond as a tokenised bonds (also known as security token) on a public blockchain – covered bonds are collateralised against a pool of assets in case of the failure of the issuer.

 On 18th April 2019 SocGen’s specialist covered bond vehicle Societe Generale SFH issued €100 million of covered bonds as a security token, directly registered on the Ethereum blockchain.
 There were no external investors in the issue, with the bonds being fully subscribed to by parent SocGen.
 Being the issuer and subscriber might seem like a bit of a pointless exercise but the issue did highlight a range of benefits.